websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/migration-from-audience-targeting/migrating-user-segments.md

 # Migrating User Segments

 A user segment represents a subset of users with a common set of properties.
-[Segmentation](../segmentation/creating-and-managing-user-segments.md) in Liferay DXP 7.2+ works similarly to Audience Targeting in previous Liferay DXP versions.
-In Audience Targeting, you create *rules* that users must match to belong to a user segment.
+[Segmentation](../segmentation/creating-and-managing-user-segments.md) in Liferay 7.2+ works similarly to Audience Targeting in previous Liferay DXP versions.
+In Audience Targeting, you create *rules* that users must match in order to belong to a user segment.
 In Segmentation, you create *conditions* that can be combined in different ways to define complex filters.
 For more information on how to create user Segments, see [Creating and Managing User Segments](../segmentation/creating-and-managing-user-segments.md).

 ## Upgrade Paths for Audience Targeting Rules